jonromero/jonio_website/content/projects/jonvlachogiannisfund.md

 Date: 2025-12-17 12:18
 Image: nofail.jpeg

-Welcome to my fund, a non-for-profit fund that helps people become better Entrepreneurs, scientists, thinkers and change the world.
+Welcome to my **1 Million Dollar fund**, a non-for-profit fund that helps people become better Entrepreneurs, scientists, thinkers and change the world.

 It's a test ground for a Super Intelligence Foundation so things might change all the time so bear with me.